 Air Force Secretary James Douglas congratulates Bradley C. Hosmer, the top-honor man in the first graduating class at the Air Force Academy.
 Hosmer will go to England this summer as a Rhodes Scholar.
 Hosmer would later in 1991 become the very first graduate to serve as USAFA Superintendent.

-Photos from the Rocky Mountain news, June 4, 1959
+Photo from the Rocky Mountain News, June 4, 1959 and restored with Ai.

 Written over 800 years ago by Saint Francis of Assisi

-and read by Col. C. E. Zielinski, the Catholic Chaplain
+and read by Colonel C. E. Zielinski, the Catholic Chaplain

 GRADUATION BENEDICTION